call for a free consultation (800) 242-2962

 For example, if a minor becomes intoxicated at a party, and the social host takes the minor’s keys, the host would then most likely not be liable if the minor stole someone else’s car to drive.
 The host did his/her duty by trying to prevent the intoxicated individual from driving.
 Georgia law enables injured parties to file lawsuits against alcohol suppliers in the event of a drunk driving accident.
 However, the drunken individual does not have the right to sue the provider of the alcohol, even if he/she sustained injuries in the accident.

-If you were recently injured in an accident involving an intoxicated party, it is worthwhile to think of your case in terms of Georgia’s dram shop laws.
+If you were recently injured in an accident in Atlanta involving an intoxicated party, it is worthwhile to think of your case in terms of Georgia’s dram shop laws.
 You could be eligible to recover damages from the drunken individual and the party responsible for serving the person too much alcohol.
 Holding dram shops and social hosts liable for their actions is important not only in terms of compensation, but for the good of the community.
 A lawsuit can ensure the negligent party doesn’t repeat the mistake of serving too much alcohol to a minor, a drunken person, or someone who will be driving shortly.

 In Georgia, you have two years from the date of your accident to file a personal injury claim against a dram shop or individual.
 If you don’t discover injuries until after the accident, such as a slipped disc that didn’t flare up until you were lifting boxes at work a month later, the deadline starts from the date of discovery of injury.
 Failure to bring your claim within the time limit means you forfeit your right to pursue compensation.
 The best way to protect your future is to seek counsel from an attorney as soon as possible.

 Dram shop laws and alcohol provider liability are complex areas of Georgia law.
 They only come into play in very specific circumstances.
-Seek help from the lawyers at Butler Prather LLP for these types of claims.
+Seek help from the Atlanta injury lawyers at Butler Prather LLP for these types of claims.
 Contact us online or call (800) 242-2962 to schedule a free case evaluation in Atlanta.